multipath-tcp/mptcp_net-next/Documentation/networking/mptcp-sysctl.rst

 /proc/sys/net/mptcp/* Variables
 ===============================

-add_addr_timeout - INTEGER (seconds)
+add_addr_timeout_max - INTEGER (seconds)
-	Set the timeout after which an ADD_ADDR control message will be resent to an MPTCP peer that has not acknowledged a previous ADD_ADDR message.
+	Set the maximum value of timeout after which an ADD_ADDR control message will be resent to an MPTCP peer that has not acknowledged a previous ADD_ADDR message.

 	The default value matches TCP_RTO_MAX.
 This is a per-namespace